Ensuring AI Is Used Responsibly | Homeland Security

 The DHS Privacy Office and the Office for Civil Rights and Civil Liberties (CRCL) oversee DHS AI activities to ensure they safeguard privacy and individual rights and comply with Department privacy, civil rights, and civil liberties policies.

 The Privacy Office works to safeguard personal privacy and enhance transparency.
-CRCL works to preserve individual liberties, fairness, and equality to ensure compliance with applicable non-discrimination standards and to advance equity across all DHS AI use cases.
+CRCL works to preserve individual liberty, fairness, and equality to ensure compliance with applicable non-discrimination standards across all DHS AI use cases.

 Learn more about the DHS Privacy Office and DHS CRCL.